JacobMaughan/RPG_GAME/README.md

 # RPG_GAME

-A simple W.I.P game using pygame library and https://opengameart.org/content/zelda-like-tilesets-and-sprites tileset
+A simple open world game using pygame library and https://opengameart.org/content/zelda-like-tilesets-and-sprites tileset

+I've learned a lot from this project and am moving to use this in a better format.

 Current features include (Nothing to be proud of):
 1. Normal Movement